 Social Justice

-Each section contains subsections which are all organized according to a similar structure, namely a statement of the general principle applicable to that section, followed by the requirements which have to be followed by the operators.
-The requirements are the minimum requirements that an operation must meet to be certified organic.
-All of the standards applicable to the particular farm and enterprise must be met before the operation may be certified as organic.
+Each section contains subsections that are organized according to a similar structure, namely a statement of the general principle applicable to that section, followed by the requirements that have to be followed by the operators.
+The requirements are the minimum requirements that an operation, such as a farm or enterprise, must meet to be certified as organic.

+Chapters 1,2 and 3 are applicable to all crop and animal production systems, including aquaculture.
+Chapter 9 is applicable to all systems, including processing.

 Technical terms are explained in the section on definitions below.